Fayzahsaid/Spotify-text-analytics/README.md

 - Pricing and subscriptions
 - Advertisements
 - Technical bugs
-- Comparison with competing platforms
+- Comparison with competing platforms.

 ---